moise-mulungu/mixed-react-projects/project-info/teamdm/tech/react/react-hooks/breaking-rules-of-hooks.md

 Don’t call Hooks inside `loops`, `conditions`, or `nested functions`.
 Instead, always use Hooks at the top level of your React function, before any early returns.

-## MM: todoMM:

-DM: Moise, put a specific info about what todo here, if it is still applicable
-MM: this **todo** was not a task for me nor for you, it was a hint given by the link below regarding the hook rules, i also mentioned the **not to do** below.

-https://react.dev/warnings/invalid-hook-call-warning (DM: always add a source URL if you copy code into the repo)
+https://react.dev/warnings/invalid-hook-call-warning (DM: always add a source URL if you copy code into the repo.
+Ok?)

+# DO this
 ```js
 function Counter() {
   // ✅ Good: top-level in a function component